 3. Hectic driving

 Istanbul residents’ driving style is not for the faint-hearted!
 Pedestrians should also be very careful.
-Most of the drivers won’t give way to pedestrians on a pedestrian crossing.
-Turn left/right at a red light is also common.
+Most drivers won’t give way to pedestrians at a pedestrian crossing.
+Turning left/right at a red light is also common.

 4. The most expensive property in the country